KeralaBlockchainAcademy/PMAJAY-B1/8-HTML/README.md

 </form
 ```

 The form tag has two main properties: **METHOD** and **ACTION**.
 METHOD refers to **post** or **get**.
 The post attribute will send the information from the form as a text document.
-The get attribute is used mostly with search engines, and will not be discussed.
+The get attribute is used mostly with search engines.
 We will generally set METHOD="post".
 ACTION usually specifies the location of the CGI script that will process the form data

 **Text Field**